Hobbies and Interests to Put on a Resume (List of 20+ Examples)

 Task your audience with one of the simple and fun meeting icebreakers below:

 If possible, make people work in small groups.
 Avoid asking them to step out, and do the task in front of the others.
-This way, the introverted types will be more likely to open up.
+This way, more introverted employees will be more likely to open up.

 This set of icebreaker questions will offer everybody a fun way of getting to know each other.